stphnwlsh/stphnwlsh/README.md

 ## About Me
-I'm a software engineer in Brisbane, Australia.
+I'm a software engineer in Appleton, Wisconsin.
 I could put something super self promoting here but I think the banner does that job for me.
 I like solving problems and like to think deeper than just the code.
 I've been an engineer for a while and still love it, I haven't spent my whole career sharing my work but I'll start now, hope whatever I put here helps you.

 ## Github Stats
 ![Stephen's GitHub stats](https://github-readme-stats.vercel.app/api?username=stphnwlsh&show_icons=true)